 Food should “run out” occasionally, not always be available.

-Cut back on her foraging so that her bowls are empty of food by the time you get home for dinner.
+Following the same views in the previous sections, food should not appear to be too plentiful.
+So, cut back on your bird's foraging so that the bowls are empty of food by the time you get home for dinner.
 You can do this by either giving her less foraging or increasing the amount of shells and inert material in the mix.
 Ideally the edible food in her foraging should last until a few hours before you get home, so that she is without food for a couple of hours.
 Remove the bowls when you come home and feed her dinner outside of her cage.

 Vegetable skewers can last the entire day.
 Vegetables are high nutrition, but relatively low calorie.
 You can chop the vegetables left on the skewer, if they are still fresh enough and/or use other vegetables to make a mix of chopped veggies for dinner.
 Sprinkle with pellets or driedgreens.
 Feed outside of cage or, if you feed inside the cage, remove all food before bed.
 Remove all food, including foraging bowls and skewers, from cage when she goes to bed.

-Ensure that she is getting enough food; just make her have to work for it.
+Ensure that your bird is getting enough food; just make him or her have to work for it.
 WEIGH DAILY.

 Do not touch your bird below the neck!!!